Information regarding final exams is available on the UW Madison Registrar’s Office Website.

 - Students are expected to uphold the core values of academic integrity which include honesty, trust, fairness, respect, and responsibility.
 The University of Wisconsin–Madison takes academic misconduct allegations very seriously.
 Academic misconduct is established by the state of Wisconsin for all UW System schools as detailed in UWS Chapter 14.

-- Students seeking exam accommodations must have a valid McBurney VISA and provide a paper copy of this VISA to the course coordinator and the SAA office (Rebecca Beebe) by the end of the third week of the semester or as soon as possible after a disability has been incurred or recognized.
+- Students seeking exam accommodations must have valid McBurney accommodations (discuss their McBurney faculty notification email with the course coordinator) by the time specified in the course syllabus or as soon as possible after a disability has been incurred or recognized.

 - Students must use restrooms before exams begin, as faculty typically do not allow any breaks once an exam is in progress.